LeenuJain/Design_Patterns_in_Software_Development/Creational_Design_Patterns/README.md

 ### Why This is Useful
 - You don’t need to change the client code if a new notification type is added.
 - You avoid messy if-else or switch statements everywhere.
 - You follow the Open/Closed Principle: open for extension, closed for modification.

+# Abstract Factory Pattern